Pension planning 2026

 What if I plan to return to Switzerland later — should I still withdraw?

 Often no. If return to Switzerland is plausible within 3–5 years, parking the 3a balance in a Swiss vested-benefits account preserves the tax-protected pension status and avoids the withdrawal tariff.
 On return, the balance can be transferred to a new 3a account or kept in vested benefits until age 60.
-The 'withdraw or wait' decision is the central conversation in the Hans review.
+The 'withdraw or wait' decision is the central conversation in the Nicole review.

 Can I withdraw pillar 3a if I become self-employed in Switzerland?